Chapter 2 Create a naive trading strategy - a single trader process without supervision

 )

-We started by calculating the original_price which is the buy price together with the fee that we paid on top of it.
+We start by calculating the original_price, which is the buy price plus the trading fee we paid.

-Next, we enlarge the originally paid price by profit interval to get net_target_price.
+Next, we increase the original paid price by the profit target.
+This gives us the net_target_price.

 Getting back to handling incoming events, we can now add a clause for a trader that wants to confirm that his sell order was filled: